James Latta (RAF officer): First World War

-On the outbreak of the First World War in 1914, both Latta and his older brother, John, enlisted into the London Scottish Regiment, but both subsequently transferred to the Royal Flying Corps.
+On the outbreak of the First World War in 1914, both Latta and his older brother, John, enlisted in the London Scottish Regiment, but both subsequently transferred to the Royal Flying Corps.
 Latta was commissioned as a second lieutenant (on probation) in the RFC on 9 February 1915, and was granted Royal Aero Club Aviators' Certificate No. 2067 on 16 November, after flying a Maurice Farman biplane at the Military School at Norwich, while serving in No. 5 Reserve Aeroplane Squadron.
 He was appointed a flying officer on 24 February 1916, and confirmed in his rank on 11 March.

 Latta was posted to No. 1 Squadron to serve as a fighter pilot flying a Nieuport.
 Latta gained his first victory by destroying an enemy aircraft over Wezmacquart on 1 June 1916.
 His next two victories, on 25 and 26 June, made him a balloon buster, as he shot down an enemy observation balloon on each day.
 It also won him the Military Cross, which was gazetted a month later on 27 July.
 His citation read:

 On 1 July 1916 Latta was promoted to lieutenant, and was transferred to No. 60 Squadron where he drove down two enemy aircraft out of control on 31 August and 19 September.
 On 4 October Latta was appointed a flight commander with the temporary rank of captain.
 He was withdrawn from battle for a rest on 23 November, but in May 1917 joined No. 66 Squadron as a flight commander, flying a Sopwith Pup.
 He was shot down and wounded in action on 8 June.
-He saw no further active duty after that.
+He saw no further active duty in WWI after that.

 Latta was transferred to the unemployed list of the RAF on 2 February 1919.